rallepalaveev/A2RESET/Readme.md

   - execute 2 DMA cycles - one reading $03F3 and the second - writing the value obtained to $03F4
   - execute 2 DMA write cycles and writing the same byte twice in $03F3 and $03F4

-Some LCs can remain active despite reset being asserted and this might be remedied by accessing $C081.
+Note: Some Language Cards may remain active despite reset being asserted and this might be remedied by accessing $C081.